Elizabeth Canning: Trial of the Abbotsbury men

 While Squires's eventual pardon was being deliberated upon, Myles was busy building Canning's defence.
 He was far from complacent; on 20 April he was in Dorchester with a warrant for the arrest of Gibbons, Clark and Greville, the three Abbotsbury men who had testified for Squires.
 With a small armed party he captured Gibbons and Clarke at the local inn and took them back to Dorchester, but his warrant was incorrectly worded and Gibbons was released by the justice.
 Clarke was taken to London and interrogated by Myles at his house, for two days, but the cordwainer refused to cooperate.
 He was granted bail and returned to Abbotsbury.

 The three were charged with "wilful corrupt perjury" and tried on 6 September 1753 at the Old Bailey.
-As Lord Mayor, and fearing accusations of bias, Gascoyne excused himself from the case.
+As Lord Mayor, and fearing accusations of bias, Gascoyne recused himself from the case.
 The defendants were represented by William Davy, who had earlier defended Squires and Wells.
 Over 100 people were present to testify on their behalf, but the Canningites stayed away; they were unaware of Gascoyne's withdrawal and feared an embarrassing release of evidence to the public from an appearance by Canning.
 They also kept their witnesses away; with the exception of one of Mrs Canning's neighbours, none were present.
 Myles had not been paid by his employers, and to delay proceedings, his brother Thomas sent a clerk to deliver to the court a selection of writs, but nevertheless Gibbons, Clark, and Greville were found not guilty, and released.

 At this point Canning had not been seen publicly for some time, and she was proclaimed an outlaw.
 When in November 1753 a new Lord Mayor was installed she remained out of sight, but at the February Sessions in 1754 she reappeared at the Old Bailey and presented herself to the authorities.